aazahrou/aspirethemes.github.io/_docs/maxima-wordpress.md

 ### Translation

-Maxima theme is full ready to be translated into other languages and could be easily translated with [poedit.net](https://poedit.net/) application.
+Maxima theme is fully ready to be translated into other languages and could be easily translated with [poedit.net](https://poedit.net/) application.

-The theme contains the main translation file `maxima.pot` inside the languages directory which will be used by poedit application.
+The theme contains the main translation file `maxima.pot` inside the languages directory which will be used by the poedit application.

 Here are simple steps: